 Due to this implementation of the Offside Enforcement, we will be employing a single referee for all play U-10 and under

 a) U8 to U10 will play with a single official.
-U11 and up will play with a three- man system.
+U11/U12 will implement a two-referee system and U-13 and up will play with a three-person system.
 FIFA off-sides rule will apply at ALL levels.

 b) U8 teams may take Goal Kicks (and other free kicks that would take place inside the penalty area) from ANYWHERE inside the Penalty Area